 GDPR explained for small businesses and their advisors

 Unsure what the European General Data Protection Regulation means for you?
-While it might seem complicated at first, we’ve broken down the main points here to make it easier to understand.
+We’ve broken down the main points here.

 What is GDPR?